 So, recently I blogged about my friend Cassie getting married.
-I gave Cassie and Chris a knitted blanket for their wedding gift (I just wanted to make sure I wasn’t spoiling this fact before I wrote this blog post!).
+I gave Cassie and Marian a knitted blanket for their wedding gift (I just wanted to make sure I wasn’t spoiling this fact before I wrote this blog post!).
 It’s my first full-size blanket, and I am so impressed with it I’m not even going to attempt false modesty, OK?

 Look at that.
 Gorgeous.

 Prior to this I knit a baby blanket, which was a much smaller and easier project.
 Large blankets are more of a challenge—you either need to manage a vast number of stitches on your needles, or you need to knit the blanket in smaller pieces and then sew it together.
 I went with the latter option.
 The pattern is from Tin Can Knits by Emily Wessel.
 It’s a square with a symmetrical, almost floral pattern that you knit in the round from the centre, spiralling outwards.
 You can knit it as a single colour or with a contrast colour as the border.
 Despite its intricate appearance, it is dead easy to do (provided you keep track of your stitch count and which row you’re on!).

 I should mention one of my goals with this…